 It is also important to keep a special eye on your business category.
 Providing the correct category is key for ranking purposes since choosing the wrong category might remove your business from the map pack.
 If you are not sure what category to choose for your business, have a look at the category of your competitors that rank the highest.

 - Manage citations around the web

 To make sure they show the most relevant results, Google compares the address information on your website with the information on your business from other places around the web.
-If your business name, address and contact information appears to be inconsistent or outdated, Google is going to consider the information unreliable and won’t rank your business in the local search results.
-Therefore, it is critical to manage all your citations around the web, including business directories and social media sites and make sure they are consistent with the most up-to-date information on your website.
+If your business name, address, and contact information appear to be inconsistent or outdated, Google is going to consider the information unreliable and won’t rank your business in the local search results.
+Therefore, it is critical to managing all your citations around the web, including business directories and social media sites, and make sure they are consistent with the most up-to-date information on your website.

 - Manage reviews to increase click-through rates from search results